kalikaneko/wig/README.md

 Simple and minimal multi-gateway VPN service with separate control plane.
 Meant to support small-scale VPNs as well as multi-homed larger deployments.
-The focus is on the Internet routing use case rather than the "connect groups of devices" scenario (Tailscale-like).
+The focus is on the Internet routing use case rather than the "connect groups of devices" scenario (e.g. Tailscale).

 ## Architecture